Why Pretrained Classifiers Work So Well in Few-Shot Learning

 Classes as random objects

-At transfer time, we freeze $f$.
-For each new target class $P_c$, we observe only a few labeled examples $S_c \sim P_c^n$ and classify by nearest empirical class center:
+Pretraining learns a feature map $f:\mathcal{X}\to\mathbb{R}^p$.
+At transfer time, $f$ is frozen.
+For each new class $P_c$, we only get $n$ examples $S_c\sim P_c^n$, and we classify by the nearest empirical class center:

 Part II — The geometric quantity that controls transfer